Background pattern

 • Severe or persistent diarrhea, as Pantoprazol Normogen has been associated with a small increase in infectious diarrhea.

-Your doctor will decide if you need any additional tests to rule out a malignant disease, as pantoprazole may alleviate the symptoms of cancer and delay its diagnosis.
-If your symptoms persist despite treatment, further investigations will be performed.
+Your doctor will decide if you need any additional tests to rule out a malignant disease, as pantoprazol may alleviate the symptoms of cancer and could delay its diagnosis.
+If, despite treatment, your symptoms persist, further investigations will be carried out.

 Children and adolescents

-The use of pantoprazole is not recommended in children, as it has not been tested in children under 18 years old.
+The use of pantoprazol is not recommended in children, as it has not been tested in children under 18 years of age.

-Pantoprazole may affect the efficacy of other medicines, so inform your doctor if you are taking:
+Pantoprazol may affect the efficacy of other medicines.
+Tell your doctor if you are taking:

-• Medicines such as ketoconazole, itraconazole and posaconazole (used to treat fungal infections) or erlotinib (used to treat certain types of cancer), as Pantoprazol Normogen may make these and other medicines not work correctly.
+• Medicines such as ketoconazole, itraconazole, and posaconazole (used to treat fungal infections), as Pantoprazol Normogen may make these and other medicines not work properly.

-• Warfarin and fenprocoumon, which affect blood clotting.
-You may need additional monitoring.
+• Warfarin and phenprocoumon, which affect blood clotting.
+You may need additional checks.

 • Medicines used to treat HIV infection, such as atazanavir.

-• Methotrexate used to treat rheumatoid arthritis, psoriasis and cancer.
-If you are taking methotrexate, your doctor may interrupt treatment with Pantoprazol Normogen temporarily, as pantoprazole may increase methotrexate levels in the blood.
+• Methotrexate used to treat rheumatoid arthritis, psoriasis, and cancer.
+If you are taking methotrexate, your doctor may temporarily stop treatment with Pantoprazol Normogen, as pantoprazol may increase methotrexate levels in the blood.

 • Rifampicin (used to treat infections).

-Pantoprazol Normogen has no influence or has a negligible influence on the ability to drive or operate machinery.
+Pantoprazol Normogen has no or negligible influence on the ability to drive or use machines.

 Your nurse or doctor will administer the daily dose as an injection into a vein over a period of 2-15 minutes.